-Revenues: In 2021, an amount equivalent to 5% of the Bureau of Police's budget shall be transferred into the fund
+Revenues: In 2022, an amount equivalent to 6% of the Bureau of Police's budget shall be transferred into the fund.
+That matching amount is required to increase until it is 10% in 2026.

 Expenditures: Salaries, supplies, materials, professional services, equipment, and other services in connection with programs that prevent violence and criminal activity in the City of Pittsburgh